-The Gerald Coke Handel Collection is an internationally-important collection of material relating to Handel and his contemporaries, including manuscripts, printed music and books, libretti, artworks and ephemera.
+The Gerald Coke Handel Collection is an internationally-important collection of material relating to composer George Frideric Handel and his contemporaries, including manuscripts, printed music and books, libretti, artworks and ephemera.

-It was assembled by Gerald Coke over a period of sixty years and left to the nation by his widow with a wish that it be allocated to the Thomas Coram Foundation in the care of the Handel Institute.
+The Collection was assembled by Gerald Coke over a period of sixty years and left to the nation by his widow with a wish that it be allocated to the Museum in the care of the Handel Institute.
 The endowment accompanying the Collection is managed by the Gerald Coke Handel Foundation.

 Gerald Coke Handel Foundation

 Formed in 1996, the Foundation administers the endowment that accompanies the Gerald Coke Handel Collection and assists the Foundling Museum with the care of the Collection, which came to the Museum through the Government’s Allocation in Lieu scheme.

 The Company’s objectives are to advance public education by providing research facilities for academics, musicologists, musicians, students, writers, researchers and all those interested in the life and work of Handel, his associates and contemporaries, the musical environment of his time, the printing and publishing of music in the eighteenth century, and related subjects.

 The trustees of the Gerald Coke Handel Foundation are Nicolas Bell (Chair), Hugh Cobbe, Andrew Fane, Andrew Jones, Paul Spencer-Longhurst, Nicholas Morgan, Michael Steen and Colin Timms.

 Contact the Foundation via the Secretary at email@example.com